gambitproject/gambit/doc/gui.general.rst

             :align: right
             :target: _images/overview.png

-The frame presenting a game consists of two principal panels.
-The main panel, to the right, displays the game graphically; in this case, showing the game tree of a simple one-card poker game.
-To the left is the player panel, which lists the players in the game; here, Fred and Alice are the players.
-Note that where applicable, information is color-coded to match the colors assigned to the players: Fred's moves and payoffs are all presented in red, and Alice's in blue.
-The color assigned to a player can be changed by clicking on the color icon located to the left of the player's name on the player panel.
-Player names are edited by clicking on the player's name, and editing the name in the text control that appears.
+The frame presenting a game consists of a single main panel, which displays the game graphically; in this case, showing the game tree of a simple one-card poker game.
+Note that where applicable, information is color-coded to match the colors assigned to the players: Fred's moves and payoffs are presented in red, and Alice's in blue.
+Player names and colors are set on the :guilabel:`Players` page of the :guilabel:`Game properties` dialog (:menuselection:`Edit --> Game`): each player is listed with a text field for its name and a color swatch beside it, which opens a color picker when clicked.
+A new player is added to the game using :menuselection:`Edit --> Add player`; the Players page itself does not yet support adding, removing, or reordering players.

+Hovering the mouse pointer over a node in the tree briefly displays a small window showing, for each player, that player's expected payoff from that point in the game onward, under the currently-selected profile.
+For a node that is not a terminal node, this window also shows the probability of reaching that node and its information set, the information set's value to the player who moves there, and that player's belief about being at this particular node within the information set.

 Two additional panels are available.
 Selecting :menuselection:`Tools --> Dominance` toggles